jxph025319/edx-documentation/en_us/shared/student_progress/course_grades.rst

 dashboard, follow these steps.

 #.
 Obtain the location identifier for the problem that you want to rescore.
-   For information, see :ref:`find_URL`.
+   For more information, see :ref:`find_URL`.

 #.
 View the live version of your course.

 #.
 Select **Instructor**, and then select **Student Admin**.

 #.
-In the **Score Override** section of the page, enter the location of the
+Under **Adjust a learner's grade for a specific problem**, enter the
+   learner's email address or username, and then enter the location of the problem in the course.
+For more information, see :ref:`find_URL`.

-   problem, enter the new score for the problem, and then select **Override Learner's Score**.
+#.
+Under **Score Override**, enter the new score for the problem, and then
+   select **Override Learner's Score**.

 #.
 In the confirmation dialog box, select **OK** for each of the confirmation
    and status messages.